EdgeIQ/b-l475e-iot01a-lwm2m-example/README.md

 # LWM2M example for STM32L4+ Discovery kit IoT node

+For using this sample you need one: [B-L4S5I-IOT01A](https://www.st.com/en/evaluation-tools/b-l4s5i-iot01a.html)

 The sample connects to a WiFi network (see in `main.c` to change both SSID and password).
 And connect to EdgeIQ using the Zephyr LWM2M client.